Life & Health

 - All policies must meet the minimum essential benefits standard and offer coverage for the following expenses: outpatient care, emergency room care, mental health, addiction treatment, maternity care, prescription drug coverage, and dental and vision care for children under 19.

-David A. Crotts & Associates has certified, trained, and highly experienced agents available to answer all your questions regarding the Affordable Care Act and to assist you in choosing the right plan for you and your family.
+David A. Crotts & Associates has certified agents available to answer your questions regarding the Affordable Care Act and to assist you in choosing a plan for you and your family.